Frequently Asked Questions

 • Enhanced focus on pay equity for employees performing similar work at a similar level

 Yes.
-This only represents the first iteration of our new compensation program.
+This is our first iteration of our new compensation program.
 As the University and higher education landscape continue to evolve, our program will adapt as well.
 This includes our staff job classification framework, pay ranges, market strategy, and anything else that impacts your compensation.

-The Human Resources team is developing a comprehensive governance document.
-This document will outline our commitment to the methods and frequency of reviewing and updating each component of the compensation program.
+A comprehensive governance document is being developed which will outline our commitment to the methods and frequency of reviewing and updating each component of the compensation program.
 We will communicate these decisions when they are finalized.

-The new compensation program will include a consistent, data-driven approach to setting and adjusting pay.
+The compensation program includes a consistent, data-driven approach to setting and adjusting pay.
 This project will help ASU understand the relationship between current compensation and the market, to inform compensation planning going forward.
 We will balance the need to be competitive and available resources to prioritize increases.
 There are no guaranteed pay increases as a result this project.
 Employees will not receive pay reductions.

 As an immediate outcome of the new program, ASU does not plan to: